abhisirohi/CardGuessGame/README.md

 # CardGuessGame
-A card guessing game written in haskell
+A card guessing game written in haskell.
 Please read more about the game from the attached pdf.